mohamedamjad/ASI/README.md

 - Now that you are in the boot2docker, go to the vagrant mount: `cd /vagrant`
 - execute the configure_docker.sh script: `sh configure_docker.sh` (this script will create two docker containers: postgis and geoserver the first one containes the [Postgres+PostGIS image](https://registry.hub.docker.com/u/jamesbrink/postgresql/) end the second one contains the [Geoserver image](https://registry.hub.docker.com/u/kartoza/geoserver/)
 Step III: Access to the geo-database from the pgAdmin desktop interface
 ====
+Step IV: Access to the geo-database from the geoserver admin web page
+====